ANDALUCÍA - GRANADA - PREMIOS ANDALUCÍA DE GASTRONOMÍA 2022 - DAY 1

 Amela tomato, infused in espichás water

-Torrija dashi (which are slices of stale bread in sweetened milk, flavoured with cinnamon or vanilla and then fried) with Shrimp from Motril and truffle.
+Torrija dashi (which are slices of stale bread in sweetened milk, flavoured with cinnamon or vanilla and then fried) with shrimp from Motril and truffle.

 Shrimp, pork knuckle and coconut dumplings.